Slough: Rail

 The Western Rail Approach to Heathrow is a £500m rail project announced by the Department for Transport; Network Rail announced the route in 2014.
 It will directly serve Slough with four trains every hour, reducing travel times to Heathrow to six minutes.
 It is expected to be operational in the early 2020s.

 Cycling

-National Cycle Network route 61 runs through central Slough.
+National Cycle Route 61 runs through central Slough.
 A Smoove bike sharing system was launched in October 2013, targeting commuters travelling between the trading estate and nearby railway stations.

 Canal

 Slough is connected by the Slough Arm to the main line of the Grand Union Canal which runs between the Thames at Brentford and Birmingham.
 It travels from the terminus basin at Stoke Road to the junction with the main line at Cowley Peachey; it was restored to navigability in 1975 having been disused since 1960.

+Museum

+Slough Museum was established in 1986.

 Sports

 Slough has a senior non-League football team, Slough Town F.C., who currently play in the National League South.

+Slough Cricket Club play at the Upton Park ground.

+Slough RFC is a rugby club that also plays at Upton Park.

+Slough Hockey Club is a field hockey club that also plays at Upton Park and competes in the Women's England Hockey League and the South Central Hockey League.

-Slough also host the ice hockey team, the Slough Jets.
-They play in NIHL South Division 1.
+Slough Jets is an ice hockey team that plays in the NIHL South Division 1.

 Reading F.C.
 Womens and Republic of Ireland Womens goalkeeper Grace Moloney was born and lives in the town.